jeffhuynh1/Z-Prefix-App/README.md

 ✅ As an inventory manager I want to be able to view all items created by every inventory manager so that I can browse every item.\
     - authenticated users should be able to view all items, and any single item.

+### To do
-    -- limits for item adding, name length, css for box size -- redirects for accessing pages that you shouldn't access while not logged in
+    -- limits for item adding
+    -- css for user table box size
+    -- redirects for accessing pages that you shouldn't access while not logged in